You’ve likely heard a lot about STEM lately; science, technology, engineering, and math. So what is all the buzz about?

 Not only are there a ton of open STEM jobs, but they also pay way more!
 On average, STEM workers earn nearly double that non-STEM workers, and enjoy additional benefits such as paid tuition, relocation assistance, sign on bonuses, and more.

 Clearly STEM jobs are great jobs.
 So how do you get started in choosing the perfect STEM career?

 When first exploring the opportunity of STEM careers, the best place to start is by browsing STEM career lists.
 Lists organize STEM careers alphabetically, by interest, and by personality type to help you quickly and easily see what STEM careers exist, and connect you with additional information to learn more about careers of interest.
 STEM careers are very broad, ranging from astronaut and chemical engineer to fashion designer and yoga instructor!

 Oftentimes knowing where to start is the hardest part; lists are your solution, and will help you see what STEM careers exist all in one place.
-For a guided tour of STEM career lists, complete Career In STEM®’s Career Scavenger Hunt (and be automatically entered in the $500 scholarship contest!).
+For a guided tour of STEM career lists, complete Career In STEM®’s Career Scavenger Hunt.

 Once you have a general idea of your interest area (ex: engineering, space, etc.), the next step is to learn more about careers within your area of interest.
 Our interest page will help you quickly and easily find careers related to things you love.
-Simply click on the career name to view a day in the life video, downloadable career information sheet, and fun game – all free!
+Simply click on the career name to view a day in the life video, downloadable career information sheet, and fun game!